younes-holonomic/IAOS-Architectural-Standard-for-Substrate-Engineering/README.md

 IAS — Internal AI Systems (enterprise copilots, workflow agents, automation pilots)

-This repository serves as the **Doctrinal Blueprint** for the IAOS and Substrate Engineering standard.
+This repository serves as the **Doctrinal Blueprint** for the IAOS and AI Substrate Engineering standard.
 Unlike traditional software repositories focused on execution code, this repository houses the **governance schemas, semantic taxonomies, and signal logic** required to render an enterprise machine-legible.

 ## 2. Core Thesis: The Substrate Mismatch
 Modern AI systems (MAS, KAS, IAS) do not perceive organizations; they perceive only the substrate the organization emits.